-- 2. Please read the notes overleaf which contain instructions on, inter alia, the appointment of a proxy(ies) - Supplementary Retirement Scheme ("SRS") investors. - 4.
-CPF and SRS investors: - (b) may appoint the Chairman of the Meeting as proxy to vote on their behalf at the AGM, in which case they should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 5.00 p.m. on 16 April 2024. - 5.
+- The Annual General Meeting ("AGM") will be held, in a wholly physical format, at Hilton Singapore Orchard (333 Orchard Road, Singapore 238867), Grand Ballroom, Level 6, Orchard Wing on Friday, 26 April 2024 at 2.00 p.m..
+There will be no option for shareholders to participate virtually. - 2.
+Please read the notes overleaf which contain instructions on, inter alia, the appointment of a proxy(ies). - 3.
+This Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by Central Provident Fund ("CPF") and Supplementary Retirement Scheme ("SRS") investors. - 4.
+CPF and SRS investors: - (a) may vote at the AGM if they are appointed as proxies by their respective CPF Agent Banks or SRS Operators, and should contact their respective CPF Agent Banks or SRS Operators if they have any queries regarding their appointment as proxies; or - (b) may appoint the Chairman of the Meeting as proxy to vote on their behalf at the AGM, in which case they should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 5.00 p.m. on 16 April 2024. - 5.
 By submitting an instrument appointing a proxy(ies) and/or representative(s), the member accepts and agrees to the personal data privacy terms set out in the Notice of AGM dated 4 April 2024.